top of page

 3.png

-Leslie is a Registered Psychotherapist (Qualifying) working under the supervision of Susan Kay, MSc., RP, RMFT.
-Leslie recognizes that life is a process, a journey of sorts, full of highs and lows.
-It is her goal to come alongside each client with compassion and respect to help them meet their goals, accentuate their strengths, and find freedom.
+Leslie is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
+Leslie recognizes that life is a process, or a journey with highs and lows that sometimes challenge us.
+It is her goal to come alongside each of her clients with compassion and respect to help them meet their goals, accentuate their strengths and find freedom.

 You can schedule an initial consultation or book an appointment with Leslie at https://alongthewaycounselling.janeapp.com/